 While Apple hasn't specifically called out the battery size of the iPhone XS line, the company claims that the battery on the iPhone XS will last 30 minutes longer than iPhone X, and the battery on the iPhone XS Max will last 90 minutes longer than iPhone X.

 The Pixel 2 has a 2700 mAh battery, and the Pixel 2 XL has a 3520 mAh battery.
 Both Pixel 2 models can get up to seven hours of battery life on 15 minutes of charging.
 According to TechRadar, the Pixel 2 battery lasts all day with moderate use.

 The Note 9 has a 12MP dual camera with dual OIS (Optical Image Stabilization) and intelligent features.
 The Galaxy S9 also features a 12MP camera with dual aperture as well, and the Pixel 2 and iPhone XS both also feature 12MP rear cameras.

 All of these phones feature a portrait or professional mode that makes use of a wide aperture and shallow depth of field.

 Water and dust resistance

-Both the Samsung Galaxy Note 9 and Galaxy S9/S9+ received an IP68, which Samsung said means they "are deemed fit enough to withstand dust, dirt and sand, and are resistant to submersion up to a maximum depth of 1.5m underwater for up to thirty minutes."
+The Samsung Galaxy Note 9, Galaxy S9/S9+, and iPhone XS series all received an IP68 rating, which Samsung said means they "are deemed fit enough to withstand dust, dirt and sand, and are resistant to submersion up to a maximum depth of 1.5m underwater for up to thirty minutes."

-The iPhone X and Pixel 2 series have a rating of IP67.
+The Pixel 2 series has a rating of IP67.
 This is the same protection against dirt, dust, and rocks, but is only rated against temporary immersion between 15 cm and 1 meter of water.